Plenty of organizations and individuals alike turn to online fundraising for extra financial support in times of need.

 2. Sell merchandise to ask for money online

 Selling merchandise online is an easy way to offer an incentive to your donors because it allow them to get something in return for donating to your cause.

 Luckily, there are crowdfunding platforms that specialize in merchandise sales.
 For example, here at Bonfire, we specialize helping people and organizations raise money through t-shirt fundraisers!

 With Bonfire, setting up a t-shirt campaign is easy:

 - Choose your products.
 You’ll first need to find the colors and styles you want to sell to your supporters!
-Bonfire’s product catalog is filled with plenty of different options, so there’s something for everyone.
+Our product catalog is filled with plenty of different options, so there’s something for everyone.

 - Design your merchandise.
-Bonfire’s design tool lets you choose from our library of fonts and graphics or you can upload your own design!
+Our design tool lets you choose from our library of fonts and graphics or you can upload your own design!

 - Set your prices.
-With Bonfire, you can determine your profit margin!
+You get to determine your profit margin!
 Factor in the base costs to determine how much you’ll make from each t-shirt sale.

 - Organize your campaign.
 Choose the timeline for your t-shirt campaign!
 Bonfire’s platform allows for campaigns to last from 7 to 21 days.